 Adding sun protection into your daily routine is similar to forming any other habit: It takes some strategizing.
 Habits can be difficult to create and sustain over time, but once you do, they simply become a part of your routine.

-By understanding the principles of habit formation, you can set up your sun protection routine in a way that's easy to maintain.
+By understanding the principles of habit formation, you can set up your daily sun protection routine in a way that's easy to maintain.

 Read on to learn a head-to-toe sun protection routine that is set up to work with you and your life here in the Live in Our Skinz blog.

 We’ve come a long way with sunscreen technology.
 The days of thick, oily sunscreen are mostly behind us.
 It's possible to make sunscreen application a satisfying part of your morning routine.